-We have summarised some similarities and differences between these three providers in the table below.
+We have summarized some similarities and differences between these three providers in the table below.

-When implementing a Document Generation and Management solution you will come across multiple topics and decisions that impacts the process.
+When implementing a Document Generation and Management solution you will come across multiple topics and decisions that impact the process.

 SuccessFactors is available in three (3) instances that are separated from each other.
 These are normally called Development, QA and Production.
 It is recommended that the document management solution also supports this framework to segregate data and ensure that data is not mixed.
 It is recommended that Development is used for configuration activities, QA for user acceptance testing (UAT) and Production for production.